aki2o/emacs-plsense/README.md

 **Note:** You must do `plsense-server-start` on Emacs regardless of whether PlSense server process exist.
 **Note:** Executing the above command redundantly is OK.
 **Note:** Maybe show `... is failed` despite the success of the above command along of timeout.
-**Note:** In the case, verify status of PlSense server seeing 'Information of server' section below.
+**Note:** In the case, verify status of PlSense server by seeing 'Information of server' section below.

 ### Information of server